RFP365/react-front-end-standards/examples/component.md

 # Simple React Component Example

 Below is a simple react component.
 Notice that it is laid out with higher context up top and lower context below.
 Borrowed from Vue.js, this layout keeps the 'component' at a glance.
-Complexity should be abstracted to helper methods/components.
+Complexity should be abstracted to helper methods/components and lifted out and put under the component.
-Styles are abstracted to the very bottom and de-coupled from Logic when possible.
+Styles are abstracted to the very bottom and de-coupled from logic as much as possible.

 ````javascript
 import React from 'react';